-Through my research and teaching, I have developed a strong commitment to public science education.
 I share my fascination of biological anthropology and archaeology with the general public by giving public lectures, both in the US and Peru.
-I give yearly lectures to the Medical Explorers Program, organized by the Vanderbilt University Medical Center, in which high school students learn about careers in science, healthcare, and related fields.
-Advanced undergraduates and graduate students in bioarchaeology often assist me in overseeing the osteology lab component of this outreach program.
-I have also given interactive video lectures to middle school students located far from Vanderbilt’s campus through the Vanderbilt Virtual School.This is a great way to share the wonders of archaeology and biology with curious students, particularly those in rural areas in the southeastern US.
-In addition to outreach lectures to school children, I occasionally give lectures to the Nashville community, sponsored by such groups as the Rotary Club of Nashville and the City of Nashville, Parthenon Speakers Committee.
+I give yearly lectures about bioarchaeology and osteology at a summer program for middle school students in and around Nashville.
+I have also lectured at the Medical Explorers Program, organized by Vanderbilt University Medical Center, in which high school students learn about careers in science, healthcare, and related fields.
+Advanced undergraduates and graduate students in bioarchaeology often assist me in overseeing the osteology lab components of these outreach programs.
+Furthermore, I have given interactive video lectures to middle school students located far from Vanderbilt’s campus through virtual outreach.
+This is a great way to share the wonders of archaeology and biology with curious students, particularly those in rural areas in the US.

 Museo de la Memoria